andresromerodev/amazon-product-reports/README.md

 # amazon-product-reports
-Python application for scrapping product data to create automated reports.
+A Python application for scraping product data to generate automated reports.

 ## Setup
 Environment Variables: